How to Start a Sportsbook Legally in 6 Easy Steps With OddsMatrix

 While the old adage “a bookmaker lives and dies by the accuracy of their odds” is true, bonus policies are usually the first thing players look for when choosing a bookie.
 Pay attention to your bonus policy and also look to competitors to see what they’re doing.
 Think about how they integrate bonuses and rewards into their platform and do it better.

-Define Business Logic And Differentiate
+Step 2: Define Business Logic And Differentiate

-This step is somewhat related, but not quite to the previous section.
+This step is somewhat relate, but not quite to the previous section.
 Essentially, you need to figure out how (and if) your betting platform fits within the business’s logic and how to stand out from the competition.

 So, how do you go about differentiating your sportsbook?
 Here’s how: